K2/Scripting/README.md

 # Scripting
 PS / Bash / Other scripts For FUN!

+# Server
+Current server will adjust it's database to match you're Relocations on demand.
+5TB of MS Software Pre-Loaded.
+Adding Google, Mozilla & Adobe soon.

+Only hash values of mapped code sections are transmitted in JSON.

+* Free/Unlimited access
+* 64bit & wow64 (32 on 64) support/tested

+Updates are fast & furious please check back for fixes, new features, golden set's and anything else.

 ## dt.sh
 ### Extract JSON symbol information from network database (allows for analyzing MS binaries from Linux or OSX cake)
 ```bash